DuyetBKU/calculus-1-matlab-lib/README.md

 ## 📚 What You’ll Find

-- ✅ Clear and well-commented MATLAB scripts for Calculus I topics
+- ✅ Clear and well-commented MATLAB scripts for Calculus 1 topics
 - ✅ Visualizations for limits, derivatives, integrals, and applications
 - ✅ Dynamic plots to build intuition
 - ✅ Modular structure to help both learners and teachers